stefanofa/awesome/TOPICS.md

 *   [trimstray/the-book-of-secret-knowledge](https://github.com/trimstray/the-book-of-secret-knowledge) - A collection of inspiring lists, manuals, cheatsheets, blogs, hacks, one-liners, cli/web tools and more.

+*   [DovAmir/awesome-design-patterns](https://github.com/DovAmir/awesome-design-patterns) - A curated list of software and architecture related design patterns.

+*   [OffcierCia/ultimate-defi-research-base](https://github.com/OffcierCia/ultimate-defi-research-base) - Here we collect and discuss the best DeFI & Blockchain researches and tools.
+Feel free to DM me on Twitter or open pool request.

 ## awesome-list

 *   [trimstray/the-book-of-secret-knowledge](https://github.com/trimstray/the-book-of-secret-knowledge) - A collection of inspiring lists, manuals, cheatsheets, blogs, hacks, one-liners, cli/web tools and more.

+*   [ripienaar/free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev

+*   [DovAmir/awesome-design-patterns](https://github.com/DovAmir/awesome-design-patterns) - A curated list of software and architecture related design patterns.

+*   [OffcierCia/ultimate-defi-research-base](https://github.com/OffcierCia/ultimate-defi-research-base) - Here we collect and discuss the best DeFI & Blockchain researches and tools.
+Feel free to DM me on Twitter or open pool request.

 ## bsd